gdahlberg55/FolderORG_Manus/memory-bank/progress.md

 ## Current Status
 The project has progressed well into active development with approximately 75% implementation completion.
 The core classification engine, file operations, Memory Bank system, Rules Engine, and Path Validation System are fully functional with optimizations for performance and reliability.
 The UI now provides comprehensive file operations with visualization, filtering, and progress reporting.

-Recent focus has been on completing the path validation system for rule target paths, which is now fully implemented with robust validation, normalization, variable resolution, and permission checking.
-The system supports Windows-specific path considerations, long path handling, and just-in-time directory creation.
-Performance optimizations continue for large file operations and rule evaluation.
-Current work is now focused on implementing the rollback functionality in the backup/restore system.
+Recent focus has been on completing the Backup/Restore system, with transaction-based operations, state snapshots, and restore points now fully implemented.
+The user restoration interface is 80% complete with the selective restoration capability currently in development.
+The RelayCommand implementation has been added to support the MVVM pattern in the UI layer.
+Performance optimizations for large batch file operations continue with memory caching, efficient file verification, and transactional batching now in place.

 ## New Documents Created
 - **project_structure.md**: Comprehensive project structure organization